 Pancho had been bitten by a mosquito carrying the heartworm larvae.
 The larvae traveled to his heart where they nestled and fed on the blood flowing through the heart.
 The early stages happened unnoticed.

 Then, as Pancho’s heart began to fill with worms he started coughing occasionally.
 When Pancho arrived at his foster home, his foster noticed that his tongue would turn blue after a big meal or that he would sit down to rest while eating.
 When his foster would play fetch with him and the other dogs, Pacho would soon lag behind, give up, and sit down and pant.

-When Pancho was finally healthy enough for treatment (taking his other ails into consideration), the vet gave him an injection in his muscle next to his spine.
-This made him very unwell that evening.
+Eventually, Pancho was healthy enough for treatment (taking his other ails into consideration).
+The vet gave him an injection in his muscle next to his spine.
+This made Pancho very unwell that evening.
 Pancho needed to be restricted from exercise and remain in a cool area during treatment.
-After a month he had to go back for the same injection, followed by another one the next day.
+After a month, he had to go back for the same injection, followed by another one the next day.
 Not only is this a painful treatment and an even more painful disease, it is a costly one!